nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 The `init` command is usually where you pass flags specifying configuration arguments such as the gateway you wish to communicate with, the ports you wish your binary to listen on, etc.

-The `init` command will also create the necessary keypairs and configuration files at `~/.nym/<BINARY_TYPE>/<BINARY_ID>/` if these files do not already exist. **It will not overwrite existing keypairs if they are present.**
+The `init` command will also create the necessary keypairs and configuration files at `~/.nym/<BINARY_TYPE>/<BINARY_ID>/` if these files do not already exist. **It will NOT overwrite existing keypairs if they are present.**

-You can reconfigure your binaries at any time by editing the config file located at `~/.nym/<BINARY_TYPE>/<BINARY_ID>/config/config.toml` and restarting the binary process.

-To run [ircd](https://darkrenaissance.github.io/darkfi/clients/nym_outbound.html) through the Mixnet you need to run your own [Network Requester](https://nymtech.net/operators/nodes/network-requester-setup.html) is needed to add known peer's domains/addresses to `~/.nym/service-providers/network-requester//<NETWORK-REQUESTER-ID>/data/allowed.list`.
+To run [ircd](https://darkrenaissance.github.io/darkfi/clients/nym_outbound.html) through the Mixnet you need to run your own [Network Requester](https://nymtech.net/operators/nodes/network-requester-setup.html) and add known peer's domains/addresses to `~/.nym/service-providers/network-requester/<NETWORK-REQUESTER-ID>/data/allowed.list`.
 For all other applications `nym-socks5-client` (or NymCOnnect) is enough, no need to initialize and run `nym-network-requester`.

 Here are the steps to initialize `nym-network-requester`: